 How many shares does each employee get?

 This is a tricky question, so it's a little easier to imagine this concept through one of my favorite foods - pizza!
 Imagine the pool of available stock is a big ol' pizza pie that employees share at the end of each fiscal year.
 Every year, the size of the pie changes.
 When employees leave the company or sell back their shares, the pizza pie gets larger.
-So for example, if the year was full of people retiring, the pie would be bigger, so employees could enjoy a bigger slice that year.
+So, for example, if the year was full of people retiring, the pie would be bigger, so employees could enjoy a bigger slice that year.

 Also, the number of people splitting the pizza pie changes every year.
 If the company size is smaller that year, the number of slices needed is smaller, so each piece will be bigger.
-And conversely, if there are more employees, (like there was an acquisition), we'd need more slices, so each piece will be a little bit smaller.
+And conversely, if there are more employees, (like there was an acquisition), we'd need more slices, and each piece will be a little bit smaller.
 Other elements may also affect the pie size and the number of slices it's split into.

 Now that I've made you hungry, this concept accurately describes how the number of shares employees receive can change a lot year over year.
 But despite these fluctuations, at Airline, the process and calculations are the same each year, ensuring every employee gets their "fair share."